 I nearly lost it when I saw fresh peas at the farmers' market.
 I handed over my money as quickly as possible for the neon green specimens.
 Though properly enthused, I didn't exactly have a recipe.
 There are loads of options for peas and pasta, but few of them actually give the peas top billing.
 I didn't want them to be a minor component of some bigger dish; I wanted to showcase the fresh peas in the most dramatic way possible.

-Entries tagged with 'At Home with Madhur Jaffrey'
+'At Home with Madhur Jaffrey' on Serious Eats

 Together, this East meets West pot roast is a mess of big, beautiful flavors—warmth from the spices, a slightly tart element due to the vinegar, and a richness from the beefy cooking juices combined with the coconut milk.